Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: Experiments

 \textbf{Comparison with Human.} To estimate human performance, we split the annotators in the test set into two disjoint groups and compute independent quality scores from each group.
 One group is treated as ground-truth labels, while the other serves as predictions.
 This random partitioning is repeated 10 times, and we report the mean and standard deviation of the metrics across runs.
-For fair comparison with human performance, VTON-IQA is evaluated against labels derived from only half of the annotators in the test set, while being trained on quality scores aggregated from all available annotators in the training set.
-Tab.~\ref{tab:compare_with_human} presents the comparison between human performance and our model.
+For fair comparison with human performance, VTON-IQA is evaluated against the same ground-truth group in each run, while being trained on quality scores aggregated from all available annotators in the training set.
+Table~\ref{tab:compare_with_human} presents the comparison between human performance and our model.
 For correlation-based metrics ($\rho_{\mathrm{SRCC}}$ and $\rho_{\mathrm{PLCC}}$) and the coefficient of determination ($R^{2}$), a noticeable gap remains between our model and human performance, indicating room for further improvement in capturing fine-grained perceptual alignment.
 In contrast, our method achieves performance close to the human level in terms of macro accuracy ($A_{\rm macro}$) and micro accuracy ($A_{\rm micro}$).
 This suggests that, for pairwise quality comparisons of individual try-on images, the proposed model demonstrates human-comparable decision consistency.